-Appendix B: Audio Processing FAQ...
+Appendix B Audio Processing FAQ...

-While the above section was written with the idea to aid in making processing adjustments, we're still aware that there are other processing desires and configurations that some users desire.
+While Chapter 5 was written with the idea to aid in making processing adjustments, we're still aware that there are other processing configurations that some users desire.
 The following is a list of Frequently Asked Questions compiled from our Omnia Customer Support database: